-It is often more economical, but less suitable.
+It is often more economical but less suitable.
 For example, the more you zoom in on the map, the blurrier it gets and the slower it loads on the screen.

-Whereas the vector map is digitally redrawn, layer by layer where each element is independent.
+Whereas the vector map is digitally redrawn, layer by layer, where each element is independent.

-This allows you to isolate elements by filtering them to make them more visible.
+It allows you to isolate elements by filtering them to make them more visible.

 For example, to give more prominence to hiking trails to better distinguish them from the rest.
 It also offers the advantage of having no loss of quality at any zoom level.

-For the first two cases, GPS manufacturers offer on their site the purchase of these digital maps, to download.
+For the first two cases, GPS manufacturers offer on their site the purchase of these digital maps to download.

-They are usually expensive but they are the most complete.
+They are usually expensive, but they are the most complete.

-For community projects, they are often country-specific, so you have to do some research on the internet to find them.
+For community projects, they are often country-specific, so you have to do some research on the Internet to find them.

 There is only OpenStreetMap that covers all countries in the world.
-These maps are often free, but a little less complete.
+These maps are often free but a little less complete.

-With an increasing number of users, they are over time more and more detailed and often sufficient.
+With an increasing number of users, they are, over time, more and more detailed and often sufficient.

 GPS track and waypoints

-GPS tracks can be retrieved from other hikers on sharing sites, such as Wikiloc which covers the world.
+GPS tracks can be retrieved from other hikers on sharing sites, such as Wikiloc, which covers the world.

 AllTrails is also an interesting site for recorded trails.

-You can also draw your itinerary using GoogleEarth software, which has the particularity of using satellite images as a background map.
+You can also draw your itinerary using Google Earth software, which has the particularity of using satellite images as a background map.

 Record your journey

-In addition to the guidance, a GPS can record (in a GPX format file) the entire route taken.
+In addition to the guidance, a handheld GPS can record (in a GPX format file) the entire route taken.

-GoogleEarth, to save it for your next hike, to publish it on GPS track sharing sites.
+GoogleEarth, to save it for your next hike, to publish it on GPS tracking sharing sites.

 GPS applications for smartphones

-While GPS applications for smartphones are often more intuitive to use and above all more economical (no hiking GPS to buy), their use is more limited.
+While GPS applications for smartphones are often more intuitive to use and, above all, more economical (no hiking GPS to buy), their use is more limited.

-But above all you will always know exactly where you are and the direction you need to follow to reach your destination.
+But above all, you will always know exactly where you are and the direction you need to follow to reach your destination.

-No matter which GPS handheld unit or application you choose, it always takes time to learn how to use them.
+No matter which handheld GPS unit or application you choose, it always takes time to learn how to use them.
 It is important to practice using it and to know your tool well before relying on it for routine use.

 Check Out All of OutdoorsWithNoLimits' Gear Guides!